 In 1972, Yamaha Motor began developing a land car for use at a resort owned and operated by Nippon Gakki (presently Yamaha Corporation), later segueing into the development of golf cars, which the Company released for the first time in 1975 with its YG292 model.
-With business expanding in subsequent years, Yamaha Motor constructed a new production plant in the U.S. in 1988 to supplement its Japanese plant.
-All told, the Company has made over 1 million golf cars.
+Subsequently, as the business has grown, in addition to production at our factory in Japan, we commenced production at a factory in the United States in 1988 followed by Thailand in 2015, and have now produced more than one million golf cars in total.